CorndelWithSoftwire/DevOps-Course-Workshop-Module-05/during_the_workshop.md

 You may find the following reference material helpful:
 * [Compose file reference](https://docs.docker.com/compose/compose-file/)
+* More specifically:
+  * You need a [build](https://docs.docker.com/compose/compose-file/compose-file-v3/#build) section for each service where you want to build the image yourself, which you do for both the webapp and cliapp.
+  * You need the cliapp and webapp to share a [volume](https://docs.docker.com/compose/compose-file/compose-file-v3/#volume-configuration-reference)
+  * You need to publish a [port](https://docs.docker.com/compose/compose-file/compose-file-v3/#ports) for the webapp to be accessible on your host machine.

 We've provided you with a _very_ minimal docker compose file below.
 Using the reference material above and your answers to part 4 complete the file so you that you can reproduce the same result as part 4 with only a single `docker-compose up` command?